Jump to: Levy FAQs

 Payments can be made electronically.
 Please visit Making a Payment to ALIA for payment options and instructions.

-Where possible, ALIA uses surplus capital to reduce the theoretical levy.
+The indemnity program runs on a non-profit basis.
+Therefore, there is a direct link between the amount the indemnity program pays out to defend Subscribers and satisfy claims against them and the total amount of the Professional Liability / Negligence levy assessed on Subscribers.
+Where possible, ALIA uses capital to reduce the theoretical levy.
 However, as ALIA’s capital fluctuates over time and capital reductions may not always be possible, Subscribers must remain vigilant in claims prevention, as future levies can be reduced by lowering the frequency and severity of claims made against Subscribers.

 ALIA and the Law Society are working to avoid or reduce claims in various ways, including the following: